ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 effectively and consistently use Git and GitHub, over the years a variety of best practices have evolved for supporting different modes of collaboration.
 Collectively these different models, or recipes, are referred to as _workflows_.

-The sequence of steps outlined above provides a general framework for submitting a PR.
+The sequence of steps
+outlined above provides a general framework for submitting a PR.
 But the precise set of steps is highly dependent on the choice of workflow for a given project.
-In this chapter we describe Pull Requests for two commonly used workflows: The Git Feature Branch Workflow and the Forking Workflow.
+In this chapter we describe Pull Requests for two commonly used workflows: The **Git Feature Branch Workflow** and the **Forking Workflow**.
 The former is simpler and often used by teams when everyone on the team is an authorized contributor to the destination repository.
 I.e. all of the contributors have write access to the remote repository hosted by GitHub.
 The latter